aws-actions/aws-codebuild-run-build/README.md

 but if you only want to test one project this may be faster.
 In order to use this tool,
-you must first `git checkout` the commit that you want to test. commit you want to test (by checking it out).
+you must first `git checkout` the commit that you want to test.

 ```
 npx @aws-actions/codebuild-run-build -p ProjectName -r remoteName